 Every now and then we all have pie.
-My husband thinks it should go more like, all the time we have every pie.
+My family think it should go more like, all the time we have every pie.
 Our family loves pie and that might be the understatement of the year.
 We even have rules about pie.
 On Thanksgiving there are to be no fewer than one pie per person.
-That includes babies that can’t even eat pie yet.
+This includes babies that can’t even eat pie yet.

 Thanksgiving morning we start the day off the right way with pumpkin pie for breakfast.
 The main pie rule of the house though, is if there is pie sitting on the counter it is fair game, no “saving” pie for later.

 I am not humble about my pie baking abilities either.
 I make really good pie.
 My secret weapon is my great-great-grandmother’s piecrust recipe.
 There is no delicate blending of ingredients, you can use this stuff like play-doh and it still comes out amazingly light and flaky.

 I know how the piecrust feels.
 In the Bible we are compared to clay that the potter uses to make jars and such with, but I think this pie crust example works too.
 God uses circumstances in our lives to squish us, mold us, and roll us into perfect shapes to hold all His delicious truths.
 I don’t like the shaping part though, it can be uncomfortable and painful!
 But when God fills me with His truth and grace it is all worth it.

 The best part about pie is eating it of course, but pie always tastes better when we are sharing it with people we care about.
 That is God’s goal in shaping and filling us with grace too, for us to share it with other people.
 This Thanksgiving my prayer for you dear reader, is that you will allow God to form you into the shape He has designed for you to be, and that the grace He pours into you would overflow to those around you.